-- Military criminal investigation organization (MCIO) for the U.S. Navy and the U.S. Marine Corps - Can investigate any crime with a Department of Defense (DOD) nexus within their investigative purview2 - Primarily investigates serious felony-level offenses and any sexual offense2 - May attend Incident Determination Committee as a non-voting member1
+- Military criminal investigation organization (MCIO) for the U.S. Air Force and the U.S. Space Force; on joint bases, other MCIOs may also be involved with investigations, including Naval Criminal Investigative Command (NCIS) and Army Criminal Investigative Command (CID) - Can investigate any crime with a Department of Defense (DOD) nexus within their investigative purview2 - Primarily investigates serious felony-level offenses and any sexual offense2 - May attend Incident Determination Committee as a non-voting member1